 Upon researching, topics surrounding “LSI keywords” would get me focusing on explaining what LSI keyword is, use-cases, and featuring keyword tools as a good starting point.

-2. Optimize Youtube title, description and tags
+2. Optimize Youtube title, description, and tags

 (i) Think thrice about your titles

 The first thing that draws users to your video is the title.
 That’s often the crucial point where users will decide whether or not to click into your video.
-Hence, the title should be clear and concise that tells users upfront on what they are going to get from watching the video.
+Hence, the title should be clear and concise that tells users upfront what they are going to get from watching the video.